iQuarc/Geco/README.md

  - Easy customization of templates (Simply edit the .cs file)
  - Easy debugging (Place a breakpoint an run)
- - Easy extensibility (Add a new task by creating a new C# class a simple interface `IRunnable`)
+ - Easy extensibility (Add a new task by creating a new C# class and implement a simple interface `IRunnable`)

 Geco uses tass discovery at runtime and each task is configured using Dependency Injection.
 The generation tasks can be run during build or from interactive mode (Debug Run).